 If an employer group is unable to receive invoices online via the Employer Account, HPHC will provide a paper invoice each month and mail it approximately 15 days before the payment due date.

-Full premium payments are due on the first of the month for that coverage month (i.e., payment due by May 1 for the month of May).
+Full fully insured premium or self-insured administrative fee payments are due on the first of the month for that coverage month (i.e., payment due by May 1 for the month of May).